Thursday 27 February 1941

-The Luftwaffe bombs 10,000 British transport Anchises west of Bloody Foreland.
+The Luftwaffe bombs 10,000-ton British transport Anchises west of Bloody Foreland.
 The Anchises is disabled but remains afloat as the day ends.

-British 438 ton freighter Noss Head sinks near Gardenstown, Eastern Scotland.
-Cause of sinking is unknown.
+British 438-ton freighter Noss Head sinks near Gardenstown, Eastern Scotland.
+The cause of the sinking is unknown.

 British 4886 ton pig iron freighter Empire Tiger is last seen today in the Atlantic.
 The ship is never seen or heard from again.
 It is a complete mystery what happened to it.
 There are 34 men on board, they are listed on Tower Hill Memorial.
 The location of the sinking is unknown, speculation is that it sank about 30 miles south of Iceland.

-Norwegian 181 ton auxiliary schooner M/S Stjørnfjord, built in 1878, runs aground and is wrecked at Madsøgalten, Leka, Norway.
+Norwegian 181-ton auxiliary schooner M/S Stjørnfjord, constructed in 1878, runs aground and is wrecked at Madsøgalten, Leka, Norway.

 Royal Navy submarine HMS Taku breaks down in the Atlantic and has to be assisted back to Londonderry by tug Salvonia.

 Italian submarine Bianchi attacks 7603-ton British freighter Empire Ability in Convoy 290 south of Iceland but misses.